Pre-training Multi-task Contrastive Learning Models for Scientific Literature Understanding

 \subsection{Search}

 We use nDCG@10, the primary metric of BEIR \cite{thakur2021beir}, to measure models' performance on the search task.
 The results are shown in \autoref{tab:search}.
-We find that the three \Ours variants can outperform all baselines on all 5 datasets, with only one exception that \Ours-Instruction is not as powerful as SPECTER 2.0 on SciFact.
-In particular, on TREC-COVID (the BEIR version) and NFCorpus, only \Ours can beat BM25, while all baseline LMs underperform BM25 by a clear margin.
+We find that, on the four cross-domain evaluation datasets and on average, four \Ours variants can outperform all baselines.
+In particular, on NFCorpus, only \Ours can beat BM25, while all baseline LMs are lacking by a clear margin.